gofynd/fdk-client-swift/documentation/application/CATALOG.md

-A product can have a different type of variants such as colour, shade, memory.
-Use this API to fetch all the available variants of a product using its slug.
+Retrieves all available variants of a specific product identified by its slug.

 *Returned Response:*